christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 Figure \ref{fig:ha-chronicle-architecture} illustrates the buffer architecture:

-\todo{UML of the buffer}

 \begin{enumerate}[label=(\arabic*)]
   \item A client emits events to be inserted into the store.
-This happens either through a remote API (in this case, a \texttt{REST} API) or directly on one of the nodes via the Java API in case of an embedded design.
+This happens either through a remote API (in this case, a \texttt{REST} API) or directly on one of the nodes via the `Java` API in case of an embedded design.
   \item The partition manager of the ChronicleDB engine finds the right partition for the insertion request and the current leader for this replica group to serve the request.
 The partition and leader mapping is cached for a performanant in-memory lookup.
 The request is sent to this leader, while the client is notified for direct access of the leader for subsequent requests.
   \item The inserts are added to a buffer that allows for synchronized concurrent inserts and writes.
 The buffer is implemented using a \texttt{LinkedBlockingQueue}.
 The buffer is flushed using the \texttt{drainTo} method of the \texttt{LinkedBlockingQueue} once it overflows or at least after a certain timeout after the last insert.
 The buffer is optional and both its maximum size and timeout are configurable.
   \item The flushed buffer content is inserted into the event store in a batch operation.
 Before inserting, the events are ordered in-place in the buffer to prevent out-of-order inserts in the given set.
 The flush and insertion happen in a single, atomic operation.